 Body and Soul, Castle on the Hudson, Force of Evil, Out of the Fog, The Breaking Point (the superior version of Hemingway's To Have and Have Not featuring one of Garfield's most naturalistic, powerful performances), Nobody Lives Forever, Humoresque, Flowing Gold, Between Two Worlds, We Were Strangers and (one of my favorites) He Ran All the Way -- his last film and, tragically, a quite fitting one considering how he left this world.

 And God...what an exit Mr. Garfield.
-In my mind, one of the first method actors (he trained in the famed Group Theater and worked with Clifford Odets), he was also victim to one of cinema's darkest, most shameful moments when the left-wing, progressive actor (and patriotic actor, he helped created The Hollywood Canteen for heaven's sake) testified at the scabrous House Un-American Activities Committee, who suspected him and certain colleagues, Communist.
+A serious actor and movie star (he trained in the famed Group Theater and worked with Clifford Odets), he was also victim to one of cinema's darkest, most shameful moments when the left-wing, progressive actor (and patriotic actor, he helped created The Hollywood Canteen for heaven's sake) testified at the scabrous House Un-American Activities Committee, who suspected him and certain colleagues, Communist.
 Unlike many other actors, writers and directors (including one of his former directors, Elia Kazan), Garfield refused to name names.

 As both a once young street tough and a man of principle, Garfield would not rat.
 Not surprisingly, work was then harder to come by and at the young age of 39, Garfield died of coronary thrombosis.
 Many speculate an already present heart condition was worsened by the stress caused by the House's inquisition.
 I think this assumption is correct.
 His mislabeling and death is so tragic that it angers me to this day.